gaepdit/complaint-tracking/docs/Role capabilities.md

 * Assign CTS roles, including the Division Manager role.
 * Edit all Complaints and Complaint Actions.
 * Reopen Complaints that have been closed.
+* Delete and restore all Complaints.
-* Delete and restore all Complaints and Complaint Actions.
+* Delete and restore all Complaint Actions.
 * View reports for all Users.

 ### Data Export